 Saturday dawned after we had arrived at the Celebrate Jesus Festival grounds.
 We were up early and on the road to Brownsville early enough for Juanita and I to go one exit past the grounds to a Whataburger for cinnamon buns and one last pitstop to tide us over until the flea market's restrooms open.
 I parked the truck next to Martha's van.
 It wasn't long before it was trapped for the day by cars belonging to booth attendants and, later, festival goers.

 Groups with booths finished setting up.
 There were booths that offered free clothes, free food, free drinks, free medical testing, face painting and so on.
 There were four stages set up for music and performances.
-At ten or so there was a parade of flags and chafurs following a white horse and the event was opened in prayer.
-Every so often during the day the chafurs would blow and the activities on the stages and at the booths would cease and the gospel would be presented with the use of Evangecubes.
+At ten or so there was a parade of flags and shofars following a white horse and the event was opened in prayer.
+Every so often during the day the shofars would blow and the activities on the stages and at the booths would cease and the Gospel would be presented with the use of Evangecubes.

 Late yesterday I had noticed a white truck with a tripod set-up and a couple of men standing there.
 My first thoughts were that it was a couple of city workers with a transit and they were going to make us move our boundaries.
 When deliveries took me closer it became clear that it was a TV camera man and announcer making video of the set-up.
 They returned today and took more footage and interviewed Ben at the end of the event.